 1. Security Operations Center

 Whether in office or remote, a SOC is essential to improving an organization’s security posture.
 This service serves as a hub for monitoring and analyzing every event within a business’s infrastructure.
 A SOC allows the IT team to protect corporate assets, such as intellectual property and personnel data.
 Since a SOC provides 24/7 observation, system users can assess and defend against any cyberattacks on the network no matter the time of day.
 This continuous monitoring and analysis of processes and technology solutions ensures that incidents can be detected and mitigated promptly.
-In providing a SOC team, your MSP can protect clients’ assets, prevent network and device intrusions, and reduce the repercussions of an attack.
+In providing a SOC team, your MSP can protect clients’ assets, cover you with regulatory compliance, prevent network and device intrusions, and reduce the repercussions of an attack.

 2. Endpoint Protection